springernature/frontend-playbook/practices/third-party-scripts.md

 # Third party scripts

-Whenever possible, we make use of a tag managers in order to easily manage the scripts being included on a page.
+Whenever possible, we make use of tag managers in order to easily manage the scripts being included on a page.
 We currently use:

 * [Ensighten](https://manage.ensighten.com)
 * [Google Tag Manager](https://tagmanager.google.com)